 I have a passion for scientific communication, teaching, and learning through people.
 I am happy to bring the graduate student perspective to the DEIA committee and work with faculty, staff, and other students to make the BME department a welcoming community to all.
 I am also a member of the executive board for the graduate student organization outGRADS and enjoy participating in a variety of outreach programs through the University of Rochester.
 In my free time, I like exploring Rochester's scenery and food and playing sports with fellow graduate students.

 Message from the Dean

-The mission of the Edmund A. Hajim School of Engineering & Applied Sciences is to advance the highest quality education and research in engineering and applied science through engaging experiences and environments that promote critical thinking, creativity, ethics, and leadership.
+The mission of the Edmund A. Hajim School of Engineering and Applied Sciences is to promote and support the highest quality research that advances solutions to pressing societal problems and to advance education in engineering and applied science through engaging experiences and environments that promote critical thinking, creativity, equity, ethics, and leadership, creating lifelong learners.
 This is a lofty goal and one that we must be sure to achieve.
 Indeed, our future capacity to transform our world through technological innovations depends on new research discoveries.
 It also depends on educating a diverse population of students who will be the next researchers, developers, entrepreneurs, educators, and leaders in engineering, and who have the passion to change the world.